joysword/524-journal/README.md

 ### Reading

 It does not contain reading materials.
+It would a waste of space to upload those `pdf`s to Github.
-Instead, it contains writing of reading materials.
+Instead, it contains writing for reading.

 ### Writing